Biography

 Craig Crandall, Ph.D., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Cardiology

-Dr. Crandall holds a bachelor's degree in physical education from Brigham Young University in Utah.
-He then earned a master's degree in physical education and exercise physiology at the University of Oregon+ in Eugene.
-He earned his postdoctoral degree in biological sciences and physiology at the University of North Texas Health Science Center Fort Worth, followed by a postdoctoral fellowship in the Department of Physiology at the University of Texas Health Science Center San Antonio.
+Originally from California, Dr. Crandall holds a bachelor's degree in physical education and exercise physiology from Brigham Young University in Utah.
+He then earned a master's degree in physical education and exercise physiology at the University of Oregon in Eugene.
+He completed his doctorate degree in biological sciences and physiology at the University of North Texas Health Science Center Fort Worth, followed by a postdoctoral fellowship in the Department of Physiology at the University of Texas Health Science Center San Antonio.

 Dr. Crandall joined the UT Southwestern faculty in 1996.